Accenture/AmpliGraph/README.md

 AmpliGraph includes the following submodules:

 * **KG Loaders**: Helper functions to load datasets (knowledge graphs).
 * **Latent Feature Models**: knowledge graph embedding models.
-AmpliGraph contains: TransE, DistMult, ComplEx, ConvE, and RotatE.
+AmpliGraph contains: TransE, DistMult, ComplEx, HolE.
+(More to come!)
 * **Evaluation**: Metrics and evaluation protocols to assess the predictive power of the models.